dprotter/anne_experiment/README.md

 ~~~

-4 Steps for Adding a New Script
+Steps for Adding a New Script
 ========
 1. add a python script file in the directory script_files that contains logic for how we want experiment to execute
 2. add a software configuration yaml file in the directory yaml_setup_files
 3. add a hardware configuartion yaml file in the directory yaml_setup_files
 4. make updates to the CSV File that you plan to run so it contains the file paths to the newly created script and configuration files
+5. push changes to Github! ( then pull from the other raspberry pis to update each pi with the new changes )

 CSV File Inputs
 ------